Mélissa Theuriau

-Early career
+Early life

+Theuriau is from Échirolles near Grenoble, where her mother was an occupational therapist, her father worked in human resources at a hospital.
+She has a younger brother. Échirolles is a working-class mill town which has elected Communist mayors since 1944.
+Theuriau said in 2014 "I went to a public school in Grenoble.
+There was nothing remarkable about my academic record.
+I had no connections."

+Theuriau gained a Diploma in News-Communication from IUT at Pierre Mendès-France University in Grenoble, and later a master's degree in Audiovisual Journalism from the Institute of Communication and Media (ICM) at Échirolles, a school of Grenoble Alpes University.

+Career

-Theuriau obtained a DUT in News-Communication from the Technical University (Institut universitaire de technologie, or IUT) Pierre Mendès-France in Grenoble, and later a master's degree in Audiovisual Journalism from the Institute of Communication and Media (ICM) at Échirolles.
-Theuriau was a reporter at Match TV in 2002.
-Since 2003, she has been a reporter and anchor for La Chaîne Info, where she became better known to the French general public.
-She made her breakthrough as a newscaster and travel show host for LCI, the news channel and for TF1.
-Her programs were LCI Matin (LCI Morning), the 6:40 news on LCI and TF1 from Monday to Thursday and the Voyages travel show on Wednesdays at 13:55 on LCI.
-In May 2006, she surprised the management of TF1 by refusing the offer to be the anchorwoman of the weekend evening news of TF1, as a summer replacement for sitting anchorwoman Claire Chazal.
+From 2002, Theuriau was a reporter for Lagardère News at Match TV and in 2003 was appointed as a reporter and anchor for La Chaîne Info, where she became better known to the French general public.
+She made her breakthrough as a newscaster and travel show host for LCI, the news channel, and for TF1.
+Her programs were LCI Matin (LCI Morning), the 6:40 news on LCI and TF1 from Monday to Thursday, and the Voyages travel show on Wednesdays at 13:55 on LCI.
+In May 2006, she surprised the management of TF1 by refusing the offer to be anchorwoman of its weekend evening news, as a summer replacement for sitting anchorwoman Claire Chazal.

-M6/Zone Interdite

 In June 2006, Métropole 6, another French television channel, announced her arrival for September as editor-in-chief and presenter of Zone Interdite ("Forbidden Zone"), a weekly magazine show featuring investigative reporting.

 She also presents Un jour, une Photo and Deux, trois jours avec moi on the French TV channel Paris Première, in partnership with Paris Match.
 Un jour, une photo features stories behind iconic and historic photos.
 Deux, trois jours avec moi is a weekly travel programme in which an invited guest reveals more about him or herself during a trip.